MethodicalAcceleratorDesign/MAD-NG/docs/source/monomial.rst

    Return :var:`mono` with the variable orders set to the values given by :var:`ord`.
 Default: :expr:`ord_ = 0`.

-   - If :var:`ord` is a :type:`number` then :var:`len` must be provided and all variable orders are set to the value of :var:`ord`.
+   - If :var:`ord` is a :type:`number` then all variable orders are set to the value of :var:`ord`.

-   - If :var:`ord` is a :type:`list` then :var:`len` can be omitted and all variable orders are set to the values given by :var:`ord`.
+   - If :var:`ord` is a :type:`list` then all variable orders are set to the values given by :var:`ord`.

-   - If :var:`ord` is a :type:`string` then :var:`len` can be omitted and all variable orders are set to the values given by :var:`ord`, where each character in the set :const:`[0-9A-Za-z]` is interpreted as a variable order in the basis 62, e.g. the string :const:`"Bc"` will be interpreted as a monomial with variable orders 11 and 38.
+   - If :var:`ord` is a :type:`string` then all variable orders are set to the values given by :var:`ord`, where each character in the set :const:`[0-9A-Za-z]` is interpreted as a variable order in the `Basis 62 <https://en.wikipedia.org/wiki/Base62>`_, e.g. the string :const:`"Bc"` will be interpreted as a monomial with variable orders 11 and 38.
 Characters not in the set :const:`[0-9A-Za-z]` are not allowed and lead to an undefined behavior, meaning that orders :math:`\ge 62` cannot be safely specified through strings.

 .. function:: mono:min()